 Students who are interested in taking marine biology courses should contact Dr. John Aho in the Department of Biology (334-244-3787).
 Students are urged to sign up for marine biology courses at the beginning of the spring semester.
-The following courses include those that have been previously offered.
+The following is a partial listing of courses that have been previously offered.